adymo/homebrew-kde/README.md

 Alexander Dymo's Homebrew
 =========================
-Homebrew tap to build KDevelop and Kate on Mac OS.
+Homebrew tap to build KDE apps on Mac OS.
 Based on https://github.com/somekool/homebrew but actually works.
 Note, this is not a full KDE distribution.
-It contains only KDE apps I use (which is KDevelop and Kate).
+It contains only KDE apps that this project's maintainers actually use.

+Available apps: KDevelop, Kate, Calligra, Konversation

 You can tap this repository to your existing homebrew with "brew tap adymo/kde".